mlanza/ai-literacy/301/04-magic-moments.md

 Let’s look closer at what that means.

-## 🔮 LLMs Are Just Prediction Machines
+## 🔮 Models Are Prediction Machines

-Large language models don’t plan.
+Models don’t plan.
 They don’t remember what they said.
 They don’t know what they’re going to say next.

 They work one token at a time.